 William Ball Biography

-William Ball, MD, became interim dean of the University of Cincinnati College of Medicine and interim vice president for health affairs on Nov.
-1, 2014.
+William Ball, MD, became Christian R. Holmes Professor and Dean of the University of Cincinnati College of Medicine and senior vice president for health affairs on April 15, 2015.
 He is the 51st dean in the medical college’s nearly 200-year history.

 Ball also serves as the University of Cincinnati’s vice president for research, a position he’s held since 2012 following more than a year of serving in that capacity on an interim basis.
 He is also a professor of radiology, biomedical engineering and pediatrics, and former interim chair and chair of the department of biomedical engineering from 2001 to 2008.